 8. You might not work — even if you planned to

-Among pre-retirees, 72% say they want to work during retirement, according to the findings of “Work in Retirement: Myths and Motivations,” a joint study by Merrill Lynch and Age Wave.
+Among pre-retirees who are 50 or older, 72% say they want to work during retirement, according to the findings of “Work in Retirement: Myths and Motivations,” a joint study by Merrill Lynch and Age Wave.

 9. If you’ve never volunteered before, you won’t start in retirement